Overview

 Mike regularly represents consumer lending institutions, such as mortgage lenders, investors and servicers, in connection with the defense of claims by borrowers.
 He also assists corporations in contractual disputes relating to purchase and sale agreements, service contracts, loan agreements and security interests.
 Mike represents secured and unsecured creditors in bankruptcy proceedings and related litigation, including adversary proceedings and actions relating to commercial and consumer loans and mortgage servicing.

-Mike has a diverse litigation practice, which includes commercial real estate disputes and fiduciary litigation.
-He also represents employers in matters relating to prevailing wages, sales commissions and misappropriation of trade secrets, as well as enforcement of non-competition and non-solicitation covenants and defense of discrimination claims.
+Mike has a diverse litigation practice, which includes commercial real estate disputes and fiduciary and probate litigation, including claims of undue influence and lack of capacity.
+He also represents employers in matters relating to prevailing wages, sales commissions and misappropriation of trade secrets, as well as enforcement of non-competition and non-solicitation covenants.

 Mike has significant trial experience in state and federal courts, which helps him identify key issues at the early stages of litigation to effectively position cases that cannot be resolved short of trial.